KLabTry/KHF_Chatbot/readme.md

 rasa shell
 ```

+Note: to stop the conversation at any time use `/stop` command in the chat

 ### 4. Run Rasa Actions
 In a separate terminal, start the Rasa actions server at port 5056: